 Gluten-Free Dairy-Free Cornbread Recipe

-This gluten-free and dairy-free cornbread recipe is incredibly moist and tastes good with any weeknight meal.
+This gluten-free and dairy-free cornbread recipe is incredibly moist and tastes good with any weeknight meal or for the holidays.
 This incredibly easy recipe with simple ingredients is better than any boxed mix.
 Try this healthy homemade cornbread!

 Cornbread is such an easy way to elevate a meal.
 It tastes delicious aside almost anything and it’s easy to freeze if there happens to be leftovers.